top of page

 Personal Pick: Austin High

-You can watch all the games live on the NFHS Network or from Saturday night through Sunday afternoon, their will be highlights of the game on the Austin Sports Rewind Channel, allowing you to watch the best parts that happened from all six games.
+You can watch all the games live on the NFHS Network.
+From Saturday night through Sunday afternoon, highlights of the games will be available on the Austin Sports Rewind Channel.
+This allows you to catch the best moments from all six games.

 1 Comment